-There are powerful emotional, psychological, and physical reasons that make asking for help incredibly difficult — even when they know they need it.
+From a parent’s perspective, it will appear like denial or stubbornness.
+But for the person with substance abuse, the truth runs much deeper.
+According to the National Library of Medicine, there are powerful emotional, psychological, and physical reasons that make asking for help incredibly difficult — even when they know they need it.

-Addiction is often surrounded by deep shame.
+Problematic use of drugs or alcohol is often surrounded by deep shame.
 Many individuals feel that admitting they need help means admitting they’ve failed.
-They may feel guilty about how their actions have affected loved ones or embarrassed by the stigma associated with addiction.
-Shame isolates, it tells them, “You don’t deserve help,” or “No one would understand.”
-These thoughts can become barriers strong enough to silence even the most desperate cry for help.
+They may feel guilty about how their actions have affected loved ones.
+They can be embarrassed by the stigma associated with addiction.

 People struggling with substance abuse often fear how others will react if they admit their problem.
 They worry about being labeled, judged, or treated differently by friends, family, or employers.
 This fear of rejection can make it difficult to ask for help.
 Many would rather continue using than face the perceived humiliation of being seen as “an addict.”